 Phil feels that using darts has brought a new dimension to his maths teaching and is pleased to see the children smiling and enjoying what they're doing.

 This programme resources and support materials were available via Teachers TV website but as from 29th April 2011, the website was disbanded.
 For anyone wanting further information regarding any of the 3,500 15min videos that Teacher TV broadcast please visit the UK Department of Education website. click here.
 My thanks for Teachers TV for their permission to continue broadcasting this video.

 If you are new to darts you may have wondered why the numbers are arranged in this fashion.
 Well, the numbering system used in the modern day dartboard is accredited to Brian Gamlin a carpenter from Bury in Lancashire.
 However, this cannot categorically be proved and a more plausible person is also suggested (Read the History of Darts)

 The numbering system on a standard dartboard is designed in such a way as to reduce ‘lucky shots’ and reduce the element of chance.
 For further details about the board click here.

 So now you know the board is arranged in a way that reduces lucky shots and punishes bad shots.
 Just look at what is either side of the 20; 5 and 1 so if you miss the 20 you are likely to hit a 5 or a 1.
 Many social players, therefore, throw most of their scoring darts towards the left-hand side of the board from the 12 down to the 19 because they believe they have a higher percentage of hitting a higher score than throwing for the twenty / treble twenty and in many cases they would be correct.
 Regular players and the professionals you may have seen on TV never adopt this strategy/method of play.
-They will throw for the higher scoring trebles and regularly hit them this is purely down to practise.
-If you want to be good at the game not only do you need to practise and set yourself goals and targets to achieve.
+They will throw for the higher scoring trebles and regularly hit them this is purely down to Practice.
+If you want to be good at the game not only do you need to Practice and set yourself goals and targets to achieve.
 You also need to learn dart maths!